snadim02/snadim02.github.io/_posts/2025-04-12-living-room.md

 The plants were moved into these [rail-mounted planters](https://www.amazon.com/dp/B0D79J6FYR) :point_up: :potted_plant: (*aren't they awesome?!*).
 I also changed the wall color from [BM Stokes Forest Green](https://www.benjaminmoore.com/en-us/paint-colors/color/2035-40/stokes-forest-green) to [BM Ash Blue](https://www.benjaminmoore.com/en-us/paint-colors/color/2057-40/ash-blue), which (I think...? :thinking:) works better in this north-facing room.
+You can check out the [full gallery wall](../2025-12-16-gallery-wall) in [another post](../2025-12-16-gallery-wall).

 ## The Design